Igor-Nersisyan/ai-designer/replit.md

 ## AI Processing Pipeline
 The application uses a two-stage AI workflow:
 1.  **Analysis Stage** (Google Gemini 2.5 Pro): Analyzes uploaded room images and user input to provide structured design analysis.
 It processes both image data and text, returning a JSON-formatted analysis.
-2.  **Generation Stage** (DALL-E 3): Converts design recommendations into optimized DALL-E prompts using AI, generating photorealistic interior design visualizations.
-This stage also includes a refinement step where Gemini Vision analyzes generated designs to improve prompts.
+2.  **Generation Stage** (Google Gemini 2.5 Flash Image): Uses image-to-image generation to transform the uploaded room photo based on design prompts.
+The function accepts the original room image and a text prompt, converting both to the required format and sending them to the Gemini API.
+Generated images are returned as base64-encoded data URLs for display.
+This stage includes a refinement step where Gemini Vision analyzes generated designs to improve prompts.

 ## State Management
 `st.session_state` is used for managing application state, storing analysis results, and maintaining data across user interactions to prevent redundant API calls.